kyasuda2003/taurus/README.md

 taurus supports both #<b>Long-poll</b> #<b>Websocket</b> connection.

-taurus loves charity works and is ready to be commissioned in non-profit communities.
+taurus loves charity works and is ready to be commissioned in any non-profit communities.

 <pre>
 curl http://localhost:3131/<file_name>